maxmilton/MaxMilton.com-Old-v3/content/about.md

 Yo ✌

 I'm Max.
 I'm a tech consultant currently based in Sydney, Australia.
+I'm always up for new experiences, love learning new things, my world is full of adventure and crazy fun times!

 I specialise in Ecommerce, DevOps, Linux, and Cloud Infrastructure.
 I typically work with enterprise and government on large contract projects but I love working with start-ups on occasion too.
 To hire me for a project or consulting [contact me](#contact-me).

 I also run a number of ecommerce properties via my company <a href="https://wearegenki.com" target="_blank">We Are Genki</a>.
 These sites are a great example of the quality of my work.

-I'm always up for new experiences.
-Love learning new things.
-The world is full of adventure and crazy fun times!

 ## Find me on GitHub